GLOBAL MARKETS-Dollar slips, stocks flat after U.S. jobs data

 * U.S. payrolls data below forecast but seen as robust

-* European shares fall on economic pessimism (Adds close of U.S. markets)
+* European shares fall on economic pessimism, Wall St steady (Adds oil settlement prices)

 By Herbert Lash

-NEW YORK , Nov 7 The dollar slipped and global equity markets were little changed on Friday after the U.S. jobs report for October trailed expectations even while showing solid growth, taking the edge off a months-long rally in both the greenback and stocks.
+NEW YORK , Nov 7 The dollar slipped and global equity markets traded mostly flat on Friday after the U.S. jobs report for October trailed expectations even while showing solid growth, taking the edge off a months-long rally in both the greenback and stocks.

 Employers added 214,000 jobs in October and unemployment fell to a six-year low of 5.8 percent, underscoring the U.S. economy's resilience while the global economy faces slowing demand.